wtfutil/wtfdocs/content/modules/travisci.md

   {{< attributes/apikey name="TravisCI" link="https://developer.travis-ci.org/authentication" >}}
   {{< attributes/border >}}
   {{< attributes/enabled >}}
+  {{< attributes/custom name="compact" desc="True: display one line per build entry, false: two lines per build.">}}
+  {{< attributes/custom name="sort_by" desc="Sortable by: id, created_at, started_at, finished_at, number, append :desc to any attribute to reverse order.
+The default value is id:desc.
+See https://developer.travis-ci.com/resource/builds for more information." >}}
   {{< attributes/focusChar >}}
   {{< attributes/position >}}
   {{< attributes/custom name="pro" desc="Determines whether or not this module will use the Pro version of Travis CI." value="true, false" >}}